garden-io/garden/docs/reference/providers/local-kubernetes.md

       # guide to assigning Pods to nodes.
       nodeSelector: {}

+    # Setting related to Jib image builds.
+    jib:
+      # In some cases you may need to push images built with Jib to the remote registry via Kubernetes cluster, e.g.
+      # if you don't have connectivity or access from where Garden is being run.
+In that case, set this flag to true,
+      # but do note that the build will take considerably take longer to complete!
+Only applies when using in-cluster
+      # building.
+      pushViaCluster: false

     # Configuration options for the `kaniko` build mode.
     kaniko:
       # Specify extra flags to use when building the container image with kaniko.
 Flags set on `container` modules